14 / 08 / 20

 The reasons why full-time workers should do an intensive driving course

 Learning to drive can be tricky when you’re committed to working 36 hours a week.
 You do, however, have options that can make it easier.
 This includes taking an intensive driving course.
-The courses can be done across different timeframes, meaning you might only need to take a handful of days away from work before returning with your licence.
+The courses can be done across different timeframes, meaning you might only need to take a handful of days away from work.
 Let’s have a look at two reasons why it’s beneficial to go down this route rather than to pursue weekly lessons.

 It might seem like weekly lessons will be less of a drain on your time, especially if you can complete slots in the evenings and at weekends.
 However, the likelihood is that it can actually take up much more of your time in the long run.
 The average person requires around 40 hours of lessons to hit test standard, so even if you’re one of the quicker learners you can expect the process to take the best part of a year – in which all the while you’ll be juggling it with your job.
-Meanwhile, an intensive driving course can mean you’re able to gain your licence in the space of just one to two weeks.
+Meanwhile.

 You will achieve a better level of productivity when you undertake an intensive driving course instead of weekly lessons.
 The fast flow of new information means that you can retain it much faster than if you were to go days and weeks between lessons – in the process speeding up the amount of time that it takes for you to become confident behind the wheel.
 In addition, this also makes learning to drive a much less stressful experience for full-time workers.
 This is important because you’ll surely want to avoid any undue stress when your job commands so much of your time and attention.